snarfed/granary/README.md

   * Add new `bech32_decode`, `bech32_encode`, `pubkey_from_privkey` functions.
   * Add new `verify` function to verify event signatures.
   * `from_as1`:
+    * When converting actors to kind 0 Nostr events, remove unset fields from content instead of setting them to null, and only use `_` NIP-05 username with full domains.
     * Add optional new `privkey` kwarg to sign output events with.
     * When converting `created_at` to `published`, include UTC timezone.
     * Don't escape Unicode characters ([background](https://github.com/nostr-protocol/nips/issues/354)).